Updated December 19, 2022

-Hurricane Harvey devastated the Gulf Coast of Texas over the last week and reminded all of us who work and volunteer in history organizations that disaster preparedness is critical.
+Tornadoes, floods, hurricanes, wildfires, and snow storms are threats to all of us who work and volunteer in history organizations.
+Each incident reminds us that disaster preparedness is critical.
 Finding help when you are in recovery mode is equally critical.

 AASLH has collected resources from various organizations for institutions and individuals recovering from hurricanes, flooding, and other disasters to help provide assistance during this crucial time:

 The Heritage Emergency National Task Force (HENTF) provides resources for cultural organizations recovering from a disaster.

 - Keep this 24/7 hotline number handy: 202.661.8068.
 The National Heritage Responders, a team of trained conservators and collections care professionals administered by the Foundation of the American Institute for Conservation, are available 24/7 to provide advice.

 - Download FEMA’s “After the Flood: Advice for Salvaging Damaged Family Treasures” fact sheet, with tips and resources for individuals and institutions: https://www.fema.gov/media-library/assets/documents/113297.

 - Familiarize yourself with the disaster declaration process in case one is declared for your state: https://www.fema.gov/disaster-declaration-process.